openware/peatio/docs/setup-ubuntu.md

 Login to mysql and set the password for the root user

-Add the environement variable (ideally in .bashrc)
+Add the environement variable (ideally in .bashrc, and don't forget to `$ source ~/.bashrc` after editing the file)

     export DATABASE_HOST=<host of your sql>
     export DATABASE_USER=<username for root usually>